cdutboy928/notes/wifi_hacking/AWS.md

 ######## Example While the Instance is Running
 #### [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)
 ##### Sign Up for AWS
+They do require a credit/bank card on file.
 ###### To create an AWS account
 ##### Create an IAM User
 ###### To create an IAM user for yourself and add the user to an Administrators group